ruifernandes0013/Command-line-application-NodeJS-TypeScript-PostgreSQL/README.md

 - `list`: Display all users stored in the database.
 - `listByLocation <location>`: List users from a given location stored in the database.
 - `listLanguages <username>`: Query and store programming languages of a user in the database.

+## Error Handling and Potential Issues:

+The application is designed to handle errors gracefully.
+However, you may encounter the following issues:

+-   Network Issues:

+    Ensure a stable internet connection for successful communication with the GitHub API.

+- GitHub API Rate Limiting:

+    Be mindful of GitHub API rate limits.
+If exceeded, you might need to wait to increase limits.

+- Database Connection:

+    Verify PostgreSQL connection details in the .env file and ensure the database is running.

+- Command-Line Arguments:

+    Provide valid command-line arguments to avoid errors.

+- Security:

+    Always secure sensitive information such as database credentials and decryption keys.

+- Error Logging:

+    Review error messages and logs for troubleshooting.
+The application logs errors using the provided logger.